ericlovesmath/synacor_challenge/SOLUTION.md

       x> south (loop)
 ```

+Lantern is now lit, so we can traverse into the darkness

 ## Coins in Door

+Coins must be collected to put in the door in the right order

 - Hint: `_ + _ * _^2 + _^3 - _ = 399`
 - Corroded Coin: This coin is somewhat corroded.
 It has a triangle on one side.